This free subtraction with base ten blocks file folder activity is perfect for teaching children how to subtract in a hand -on way.

-Anyway, that day we were learning regrouping.
+Anyway, that day we were learning to regroup.
 As the teacher let us play with the blocks, and began to give us ideas on how to teach regrouping, a light bulb clicked on.
-Up until that moment, I had never understood why in the world I would cross off a number in the tens place and then place a 1 over the number in the ones place.
-Don’t get me wrong.
-I could do it in my sleep.
-I was a great, obedient student who did whatever her teacher told her to do.
-Yet it wasn’t till I got to college that I understood why a little one would appear in the ones place so I could solve the problem.
+Up until that moment, I had never understood why in the world I would cross off a number in the tens place and then place a 1 over the number in the

 As I began teaching I didn’t want my experience to be the experience of my students.
 I was determined for my kiddos to understand what they were doing, and not just be able to do it.
 As I taught this way, I became a much better mathematician and someone who thoroughly enjoys math.